The Ten Best Songs You Didn’t Know Were Based on Samples

-The first sampling synthesizer would have broken the average person’s bank account several times over.
-Clocking in around $18,000 USD ($58,000 USD in today’s money), the price tag meant the art of creative cut-and-paste wasn’t widely available until the mid-to-late 80s, when more commercially viable products entered the market.
-It’s during this time that many of today’s prolific and established producers picked up their first sampling machine—your Dr Dres, Kanye Wests, etc—and began their journey toward world domination, bolstered with a neat collection of 80s soul vinyl.
+The first sampling synthesiser would have broken the average person’s bank account several times over.
+Clocking in around $18,000 ($58,000 in today’s money), the price tag meant the art of creative cut-and-paste wasn’t widely available until the mid-to-late 80s, when more commercially viable products entered the market.
+It’s during this time that many of today’s prolific and established producers picked up their first sampling machine – your Dr Dres, Kanye Wests, etc – and began their journey toward world domination, bolstered with a neat collection of 80s soul vinyl.

+Fast forward twenty or so years and sampling is as commonplace in music as toenails are on people.
+“Hotline Bling” by Drake – that’s a sample.
+“Mask Off” by Future – that’s a sample.
+“Big For Your Boots” by Stormzy – that’s right, you’re getting it now.
+The sample used in the latter track from the Croydon MC may be a little more harder to work out than his American counterparts – it takes a minuscule vocal sample from a 1986 Chicago house track and subtly repeats it throughout the song.
+Still, the point stands: sample!
+This isn’t a bad thing though.
+In fact, it’s the opposite.

 Videos by VICE